Brenda Simon Creations, Web Design

 back to top

 Search Engine Optimization (SEO) means building your website with a strong, clear message about your business, but in a way which "teaches" Google who you are and what you do.
 SEO changes constantly as Google refines its algorithms.
 A typical year sees well over 500 changes.
-Google's efforts are to keep spammers at bay and return relevant websites in a search.
 Applying SEO techniques to a website is critical and needs to be thorough.
 Being online is competitive, you need to utilize the best practices for a sound presence.
 SEO is considered "organic" verses "pay-per-click" advertising.
 A strong organic website entering the paid advertising has a huge advantage over a poorly optimized website.
+It is crucial to the success of each business website and that is why I include it in every website design.

 back to top